josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🧵_old_guard_optics.md

 It is:
 > political language feels socially exclusionary and culturally alien.

+When combined with how regional difference is represented in national media, or how areas are often "punched down to" exclusively in writing rooms, and the misunderstanding ossifies into class-coded resentment.

 ---

 # 🌉 Part II — Tyne And Wear As A Fragmentation Map